 If you want to be able to have a same-day standard colonoscopy if a polyp is found, stop taking iron tablets five days before the exam.
 If you cannot have a standard colonoscopy the same day because you do not have a driver, are on blood thinners or anti-platelet medicines, or have other plans, you may keep taking iron tablets.
 Iron tablets do not affect the VC exam.
 If you have any questions or concerns about stopping a medicine, call your doctor.
 You may take all other prescribed medicines before your VC.

-Three days before the exam, avoid foods that are digested slowly (corn, popcorn, potato skins, nuts, fruits with skin or seeds, uncooked or raw vegetables) because they may interfere with your prep.
+Four days before the exam, avoid foods that are digested slowly (corn, popcorn, potato skins, nuts, fruits with skin or seeds, uncooked or raw vegetables, high fiber cereals) because they may interfere with your prep.

 If You Have Diabetes